9 Ways to Get Free Clothing

 Discounted Clothes

-I know the article is about how to get clothes for free but if you can’t do that, I am sure you still don’t want to pay the full price.
+We know the article is about how to get clothes for free but if you can’t do that, we are sure you still don’t want to pay the full price.

 You can get discounts on pretty much anything if you know what to do.